 The island of Ireland is well serviced with bus, coach and train operators.
-You can plan your trip using public transport by using the Journey Planner and Translink. journeyplanner.transportforireland.ie translink.co.uk
+You can plan your trip using public transport by using Journey Planner and Translink.

-If you're travelling in your own car, or renting a vehicle, it's important to know the following: as in Australia and New Zealand, cars drive on the left-hand side of the road; signposts in Gaeltacht (Irish speaking) areas are written in Irish (Gaelic); you will need either a full valid national driving license or an international driving permit to drive on the roads: Northern Ireland uses miles per hour, while the Republic of Ireland uses kilometres; and passengers are required by law to wear seat belts at all times in the front and back of the vehicle.
+journeyplanner.transportforireland.ie and translink.co.uk

+If you're travelling in your own car, or renting a vehicle, it's important to know the following: cars drive on the left-hand side of the road; signposts in Gaeltacht (Irish-speaking) areas are written in Irish (Gaelic); you will need either a full valid national driving licence or an international driving permit to drive on the roads; Northern Ireland uses miles per hour, while the Republic of Ireland uses kilometres; and passengers are required by law to wear seat belts at all times in the front and back of the vehicle.
 There are no tolled roads in Northern Ireland but you'll find tolls on a number of roads in the Republic of Ireland (disabled drivers are not charged).
 These are managed by the National Roads Authority and Dublin City Council.
 Generally tolls are paid at the barrier of the toll booth, however, there is one exception: M50 eFlow Barrier System.
-For more information visit: etoll.ie f 🔽 🖸 🖗 🔠 🚳 www.irishnationalstud.ie
+For more information visit: etoll.ie